moiseevigor/moiseevigor.github.io/_posts/2026-04-28-geometry-of-seeing-elastica-jacobi.md

 <div class="callout">
 <div class="callout-title">What this article covers</div>

-We derive the curvature function $\kappa(s)$ of every sub-Riemannian geodesic on
-$\mathrm{SE}(2)$ from first principles using the Pontryagin Maximum Principle.
-The result is a pendulum equation whose general solution involves the three classical families of Jacobi elliptic functions.
+We derive, from first principles via the Pontryagin Maximum Principle, the pendulum equation that governs every extremal of the $\mathrm{SE}(2)$ problem — and from it the closed-form curvature of the smooth completion curves, <strong>Euler's elastica</strong>
+(the free SR geodesics share the same pendulum but project to cuspidal curves; both are developed below).
 The <strong>key formula</strong>: for the inflectional family,

 $$\kappa(s) = 2k\,\mathrm{cn}(s \mid k^{2}),$$